greenplum-db/gpdb/gpAux/extensions/pxf/README.md

 database_" section).

 ## Create and use PXF external table
-At this time, only PXF Demo profile is working:
+If you wish to simply test GPDB and PXF without hadoop, you can use the Demo Profile.
+The Demo profile demonstrates how GPDB can parallely the external data via the PXF agents.
+The data served is static data from the PXF agents themselves.
 ```
 # CREATE EXTERNAL TABLE pxf_read_test (a TEXT, b TEXT, c TEXT) \
 LOCATION ('pxf://localhost:51200/tmp/dummy1' \